top of page

 Questions + Answers

-We hope that this site has given you a real taste of the
+Welcome!
+We hope our site has given you a real taste of New Seneca Village's purpose, experience and offerings.

-• Q: What is the New Seneca Village Residency ?
+• Q: What are the elements of the New Seneca Village Restorative Residency Experience?

-• Q: Who is the New Seneca Village Residency for?
+• Q: What is the cost of the New Seneca Village Restorative Residency Experience?

 • Q: How does New Seneca Village define a Leader?